Claiming race

 Claiming races have claim amounts which vary, and higher amounts tend to have richer purses.
 The intent of this is to even the race; if a better-than-class horse is entered (with the expectation of an easy purse win), it might be lost for the claiming price, which is likely less than the horse is worth.
 Someone may wish to claim a horse if they think the horse has not been trained to its fullest potential under another trainer.

 Claiming races serve several purposes.
 They are a quality classification, as well as a way of ensuring racing outcomes are less predictable, which in turn increases the handle, or amount of parimutuel betting, and a way to bring liquidity to the racehorse marketplace.
 Although many horses never rise above claiming races, some do.
-For example Stymie, a USD 1500 claimer, went on to earn over 900,000 USD, winning many top-level stakes and handicap races in the 1940s.
-General Quarters, a USD 20,000 claimer, won the grade 1 Blue Grass Stakes and ran in the 2009 Kentucky Derby.
+For example Stymie, a US$1500 claimer, went on to earn over US$900,000, winning many top-level stakes and handicap races in the 1940s.
+General Quarters, a US$20,000 claimer, won the grade 1 Blue Grass Stakes and ran in the 2009 Kentucky Derby.
 Make A Stand, claimed for £8,000 in 1995, won the 1997 Champion Hurdle.
 In 2018, Maximum Security won a claiming race, but was not claimed, and went on to run in the 2019 Kentucky Derby, and initially appeared to win, but was disqualified for interfering with other horses.
 The 2022 Kentucky Derby winner Rich Strike was purchased in a claiming race for $30,000, was entered into the Derby only after Ethereal Road was scratched, and won at 80-1 odds.